dabapps/django-user-streams/README.md

 ## Installation

-You can install django-user-stream from PyPI:
+You can install django-user-streams from PyPI:

-    pip install django-user-stream
+    pip install django-user-streams

 Add `user_streams` to your `INSTALLED_APPS` setting.
 You also need a *backend*, which defines how your streams are stored.
 These are described below.